edm00se/blog/_posts/2015-07-02-custom-error-xpage.md

 * XPage runtime error page
 * custom error XPage

 If it returns either of the second two options, it injects the contents via effectively an innerHTML injection, which [according to the W3C](//www.w3.org/TR/2008/WD-html5-20080610/dom.html#innerhtml0) [should not execute included JavaScript](//developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML#Security_considerations).
-This is to protect the user, as it _should_ eliminate some script based attacks via injects.
-In any case, we're getting around this by using _onload_ as an attribute on our _&lt;img&gt;_ tag.
-This fires the JS we jam in there, which will append the same linked JS file for Google Code Prettify to the _&lt;head&gt;_ tag, which will then execute.
+This is to protect the user, as it `should` eliminate some script based attacks via injects.
+In any case, we're getting around this by using `onload` as an attribute on our `img` tag.
+This fires the JS we jam in there, which will append the same linked JS file for Google Code Prettify to the `head` tag, which will then execute.

 ##### We Might As Well Make It Look Good
 Why are we doing this?
 Well, if you're going to have an error page show off your code, you might as well have it look good.